New York Combat Sambo is a division of American Sambo, LLC © 2003-2015 All rights reserved.

 Stephen's first introduction to martial arts was Shotokan at the age of eight (1976).
 Since that time, Stephen has also been awarded a black belt in Tae Kwon Do (1993), spent five years training and competing in San Shou (1994 - 1998), culminating with a finish as a finalist in the 1997 United World Championships.
 In 2014 Stephen was awarded his Judo Shodan by Gregg Humphreys and took home a Gold Medal in the Shuai Jiao US Open (Men’s Division).
 Stephen has also gathered competition experience in Tae Kwon Do, Kung-Fu, amateur mixed martial arts, Freestyle Sambo, and grappling.
 In 1997 Stephen began coaching; serving as corner man and cut man for many amateur fighters.
 In 1999 he began training Combat Sambo training under Alexander Barakov, which he continues to teach today.

 Stephen is a Level 1 USA Boxing Certified Coach (inactive) and a Level 1 Catch wrestling coach under the ISWA.
 He attended the inaugural Combat Sports Medicine Symposium hosted by the NJ State Athletic Control Board in 2012.
 In 2013, Stephen became an approved Association of Boxing Commissions MMA Judge & Referee and has since begun judging amateur MMA.
 He has had the pleasure of training Sambo under Igor Kurinnoy at Spartak (Ukranian Olympic Training Center), Borec and Sambo 70 (Russia).
-Additionally, Stephen has taught at the FKE training facility in St. Petersburg, Russia.
-Stephen has been a guest instructor at the United States Military Academy (West Point, NY) and Fort Campbell (Kentucky).
+Additionally, Stephen has taught Combat Sambo at the FKE training facility in St. Petersburg, Russia and has been a guest instructor at the United States Military Academy (West Point, NY) and Fort Campbell (Kentucky).

 Outside of martial arts, Stephen is a NY State Licensed Massage Therapist, earned a Bachelor of Fine Arts from the School of Visual Arts and a Master's Degree in Creative Arts Therapy from Hofstra University.